 Diagram credit: Crossley et al., 49th LPSC, #2540 (2018)

 Recent advanced spectrographic techniques were applied to a set of 1,478 meteorite spectra and to members of the Eos family of asteroids, traditionally considered to be a good match to the CO/CV chondrites (Mothé-Diniz and Carvano, 2005).
-It was concluded that Divnoe was actually a much better, and very close, spectral match to these asteroids, especially as compared to asteroids 221 Eos and 653 Berenike.
-Although the CRE age, or transport time, of the Divnoe meteorite to Earth of 17.2 m.y. is considerably less than that predicted for transport from the Eos region (50 m.y. minimum; di Martino et al., 1997), a collisional cascade process could explain the discrepency.
+It was concluded that Divnoe was actually a much better, and very close spectral match to these asteroids, especially as compared to asteroids 221 Eos and 653 Berenike (see diagram below).
+Although the CRE age, or transport time of the Divnoe meteorite to Earth of 17.2 m.y. is considerably less than that predicted for transport from the 9:4 resonance near the Eos family region (50 m.y. minimum; di Martino et al., 1997), a collisional cascade process could explain the discrepancy.
 In support of this theory, the calculated inefficiency of the delivery process from the Eos region to Earth (~2%) might be considered commensurate with the rarity of the brachinites and brachinite-like meteorites in our collections.
 Furthermore, the breakup of the partially differentiated parent body of Divnoe would be expected to produce a highly diverse group of fragment lithologies, and this is exactly what is observed throughout the Eos family.
 The specimen of Divnoe shown above is a 0.19 g thin cut fragment.

 Diagram credit: M. M. M. Meier et al., Earth and Planetary Science Letters, vol. 490 (2018)